FE8Dev/FE8RProject/FE8_arsenals.md

 From the second version onwards, it also uses Magic for damage.

-On its last version, it also inflicts Shadow and Curse on the enemy.
+From its third version onwards, it also inflicts Shadow and Curse on the enemy.

 ### Access